-The operations explained in this section (Hot Restart) can also be performed using REST API and the script cluster.sh.
-Please refer to the Using REST API for Cluster Management section and Using the Script cluster.sh section.
+Force and partial start operations can also be performed using REST API and the script cluster.sh.
+Please refer to the Using REST API for Cluster Management section and Using the Script cluster.sh section in Hazelcast IMDG Reference Manual.